Adam Neale: Life

 He was born in Scotland and educated in Edinburgh, where he graduated M.D. on 13 September 1802, his thesis being published as Disputatio de Acido Nitrico, Edinburgh.
 He was admitted a licentiate of the Royal College of Physicians, London, on 25 June 1806, and during the Peninsular War acted as physician to the forces, being also one of the physicians extraordinary to the Duke of Kent.
 Neale subsequently visited Germany, Poland, Moldavia, and Turkey, where he was physician to the British embassy at Constantinople.

 About 1814 Neale was in practice at Exeter, but moved to Cheltenham in 1820.
 There he provoked a controversy, and in a few months returned to Exeter.
 In 1824 he was an unsuccessful candidate for the office of physician to the Devon and Exeter Hospital.
-He went to London, and wasfor some time at 58 Guilford Street, Russell Square.
+He went to London, and resided for some time at 58 Guilford Street, Russell Square.

 Neale was a fellow of the Linnean Society.
 He died at Dunkirk on 22 December 1832.